netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Major changes:

-- "Path Injectio": clarify that path injection in SCION is, depending on the situation, either impossible or only marginally useful for an attacker.
+- "Path Injection": clarify that path injection in SCION is, depending on the situation, either impossible or only marginally useful for an attacker.
   Rewrite sections {{endpoint-identity}} and {{attack-path-injection}}.
 - New section "IP Ambiguity" in security considerations: {{attack-ip-ambiguity}}.
+- Completed section on Address Validation Token, see {{token}}.

 Minor changes: